Today I’m hosting an amazing picture of whale diving in Tonga taken by Nicole LaBarge from Travelgal Nicole Blog.

 I flew to the island of Ha’apai in Tonga which has a real laid back feeling, beautiful palm trees, and a reef right outside our accommodation.

-Tonga is just starting to get attention as a place to go because you can swim with humpback whales there.
+It is starting to get attention as a place to go because you can swim with humpback whales in Tonga.

 That’s right, this is not a whale watching the place you actually get in the water with the whales and swim with them.

 There are strict regulations around this to keep the animals safe such as a limit to the number of people in the water at any one time and also you must stay a minimum distance away from the whales.

 One day we watched four males showing off to prove who was the dominant one.
 They were breaching, and blowing bubbles and all around showing off for us.
 It was amazing to then get in the water with them and watch this.

 I still remember this gigantic male swimming below our boat and he was belly up so you saw the bright white of his underbelly in the deep blue of the ocean.
 And he was fast.
 So fast.
 And then two flicks of the tale and he breached again.
 It was an amazing experience.